-We performed our procedures related to the Department's internal control over financial reporting in accordance with U.S. generally accepted government auditing standards.
+We performed our procedures related to the Department's internal control over financial reporting in accordance with U.S. generally accepted government auditing standards and Office of Management and Budget audit guidance3.

 Responsibilities of Management for Internal Control over Financial Reporting